-At the beginning of the week, my roommate and I had planned that on Saturday we would hike Mount Olympus , a hike I'd been wanting to do for some time.
+At the beginning of the week, my roommate and I had planned that on Saturday we would hike Mount Olympus, a hike I'd been wanting to do for some time.
 On Thursday, he tells me that some of his friends from work bought a Groupon and he would be diving with Aloha Scuba Divers instead.
-The dives would be the Sea Tiger barge wreck and the Kewalo Pipe Reef.
+The dives would be the Sea Tiger wreck and the Kewalo Pipe.
 Instead of making it a solo hike, I decided to be social and join the group.
 It was a nice reminder that hiking isn't the only awesome activity this island has to offer.

 The visibility was good, but not perfect.
 We had to get somewhat close to it before it came into view.
 But when we did finally see it, it was magnificent.
-I had always wanted to do a wreck dive and I was finally here doing one.
+I had always wanted to do a wreck dive and this first one certainly did not disappoint.

 I decided to take a look to see how far the surface looked from 90 feet down.
-I managed to snag this shot of some of the other divers descending.
-This is one of my favorite diving photos.
+I managed to snag this shot of some of the other divers descending, each diver progressively higher above me.
+To this day, this is still one of my favorite dive photos.
+It really captures the feeling of a deep dive, where the both color and life on the surface fade as you enter this underwater world.

-And then it was time to explore the wreck.
-Since it was a group charter dive, we didn't get the opportunity to go inside, but it was still very cool nonethless.
+Now it was time to explore the wreck.
+Since it was a group charter dive, we didn't get the opportunity to penetrate the wreck (although there are some companies that are little more liberally about this..).
+But the exterior was still plenty cool nonetheless.

 Navy scuba diver Quent flashing me the okay, clearly enjoying this dive as much as me.

 We even saw a little bit of marine life on this dive.
-That spotted thing at the top of the picture is actually a Moray eel.
+That spotted thing at the top of the picture is a Moray eel.
+This wreck is also known for spotted eagle rays and even reef sharks so keep your eyes peeled!

-Low on air, it was time to for our ascent to get ready for dive number 2.
+Low on air, it was time to for our ascent to get ready for dive two.

-Next up was the Kewalo Pipe Reef Dive, a 50 foot dive which would give us about 45 minutes of bottom time.
+Next up was the Kewalo Pipe, a 50 foot dive which would give us about 45 minutes of bottom time.

-The reef growing on top of the pipe was pretty impressive and brought with it a lot of colors and marine life.
+The reef growing on top of the pipe was pretty impressive and brought with it a myriad of colors and marine life.

 After some considerable physical exertion on our part, we reached the end of the pipe.
 There were some fish inside the pipe, but nothing crazy.
 I was just happy we were heading back to the boat, I was tired!